delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Vertexs other than leaves / roots are called **internal vertices**.
 These are sometimes called downward branches in a **rooted tree**.

+A **subtree** is a tree that comes from a vertex that isn't the **root** vertex.
+You can have a subtree of a subtree.

+TK have images here

 # If you enjoyed this article, connect with me to learn more like this :)
 [LinkedIn](https://www.linkedin.com/in/brandonls/) | [Website](www.brandonskerritt.github.io) | Twitter
 upscribe